Tips For Breastfeeding In Public

 Tips for Breastfeeding In Public

-Some moms have questions about how to discreetly breastfeed in a public place.
+Some moms have questions about how to breastfeed in a public place discreetly.
 Here are some suggestions to try:

-Experiment with different loose-fitting shirts that allow for easy access to your breast.
+Experiment with different loose-fitting shirts and nursing bras that allow for easy access to your breast.

-Try a breastfeeding blanket if it makes you more comfortable.
+Try a nursing cover if it makes you more comfortable.
 Many wrap around your shoulders and cover your breasts while feeding.

 Keep your baby close with a baby sling.
-Many slings keep your baby in a natural breastfeeding position making it extremely easy to start breastfeeding on-the-go.
+Many slings keep your baby in a natural breastfeeding position making it extremely easy to breastfeed on-the-go.

-Practice how you would breastfeed in public in the comfort of your home.
-Once you feel familiar, you can begin breastfeeding in other places outside of the home.
+Practice how you would breastfeed in public at home.
+Once it feels comfortable, you can begin breastfeeding in other places outside of the home.